upbound/universal-crossplane/DESIGN.md

 they will be additive, users will be able to upgrade from both open source Crossplane and an earlier version of distro.

+## Future Considerations

+With this approach, we will have to make sure that variable names of different charts originally located elsewhere do not collide.
+However, once other components are ready and managed Crossplane service of Upbound starts to use the distro we'll be able to *move* their Helm charts to this repository, so this will get easier to test.

+### Monorepo

+Once this is used in both self-hosted and managed scenarios, we can consider moving the code of other components to this repository.
+In the end, Helm chart manifests and code of components other than Crossplane could live in this repository.
+This way, we'd be able to consolidate everything we can into one place and our final test pipelines can run in the same repository as the one that engineers open PRs.

 ## Alternatives Considered

 ### Upbound Operator